-- ☑ Tractor PTO shaft drive switched off?
+- ✓ Tractor's PTO stub shaft drive switched off?

 - ☑ Side devices completely folded in?

 - Side devices secured with the transport locking bar?

-- ☑ Tractor control system for hydraulics "OFF"?
+- ✓ Tractor control system for hydraulics "OFF"?

 - Ball valve on hydraulic coupling closed?

 - ☑ Tyre pressures correct?

-- ☑ Crop residue and dirt removed?
+- ☑ Crop residues and dirt removed?

 - ☑ Lighting cables and hydraulic hoses routed so that they are not strained and cannot be caught by the tractor's wheels when cornering?

-- ☑ Lighting equipment in good working order?
+- Lighting equipment in good working order?